Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway and GitHub are supported as an Embedded agent.

     GitHub settings:

         * **Access Token** - the Personal Access Token (classic) for GitHub authentication.
 This allows us to discover API service specifications in design prior to deployment (e.g., to determine API Compliance).

 2. Embedded Discovery Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type):

     * **Frequency** - set how often the Embedded agent should check for changes in your GitHub Gateway.
 Preferred is no frequency and triggered via a CI/CD pipeline.
 30 minutes is the minimum value that can be set.
 For example, 30m = 30 minutes, 5h5m = 5 hours and 5 mins, 2d = 2 days.
 See [Triggering the agent to run discovery](/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents/#triggering-the-agent-to-run-discovery).
     * **Initiate Immediate Discovery** - select to enable the Embedded agent to discover GitHub Gateway resources after environment creation and Embedded agent configuration are complete.
-    * **Team Ownership** - select a team to set the ownership of all the discovered API service(s).
+    * **Team Ownership** - select a team to set the ownership of the discovered API service(s).
 Select "No Owner" to make the API service(s) only accessible by the Central Admin role.
     * **Paths** - values defined here are used to look into those paths to discover the API service(s).
     * **Filename Filters** - values defined here are used to filter the discovered API service(s) using filenames.
     * **GitHub Repository Name** - name of the GitHub Repository used to discover the API service(s).